ynadji/ynadji.github.io/content/about/index.md

 too.

 I'm an advocate for fully-remote work and am curious about how to improve the remote experience from a management perspective.
-By day, I work as a Security Researcher at [Corelight Labs](https://corelight.com/company/corelight-labs/mission-team).
+By day, I work as a Senior Security Researcher at [Corelight Labs](https://corelight.com/company/corelight-labs/mission-team).
 I volunteer as a Tech Instructor for [Black Girls Code](http://www.blackgirlscode.com/) and am interested in other similar volunteer roles.